Refunded Orders

 ## Detail Side Panel

-* **Return Shipment Details:** Order ID, date, status
+* **Return Shipment Details:** Order ID, date, status, and a **Live status** row with the **Fetch live status** button

 * **Timeline History:** Animated timeline showing each step of the return process (return initiated -> label created -> shipped -> delivered -> refund processed)